Orthodontic Appliances in Bethel Park Help Your Smile Flourish

 In addition to braces, there are several other appliances that can help improve and maintain the alignment of your teeth.
-Patients won’t have to worry about being left in the dark when they’re with Dr. Gary Cartwright, Dr. Nicholas Palmer, and our staff members – we’ll always explain why a specific appliance is needed and how it will benefit your valuable smile well into the future.
+Patients won’t have to worry about being left in the dark when they’re with Dr. Nicholas Palmer and our staff members – we’ll always explain why a specific appliance is needed and how it will benefit your valuable smile well into the future.
 If you’re interested in learning more, don’t hesitate to contact us!
-Our practice has two convenient locations in McMurray, PA and Bethel Park, PA.
+Our practice has two convenient locations in McMurray, PA, and Bethel Park, PA.

 Retainers

 Many people believe that once they’ve completed orthodontic treatment, their new smile will stay that way forever.
-Unfortunately, your teeth are likely to start shifting back towards their original position over time – that’s why Dr. Cartwright and Dr. Palmer recommend the use of a retainer to prevent this from happening.
+Unfortunately, your teeth are likely to start shifting back toward their original position over time – that’s why Dr. Palmer recommends the use of a retainer to prevent this from happening.
 Retainers are typically worn all day and night at first, followed by use only at night.

 Orthodontic Headgear